SiminaB/SiminaB.github.io/_posts/2018-12-10-Year-in-review.md

 * By mid-October, I had 6 papers accepted (the ones mentioned above plus one more collaborative paper.)
 * My paper with my former PhD adviser [Jeff Leek](http://jtleek.com/) on estimating false-discovery rates conditional on covariates was finally accepted by PeerJ.
 More on this paper below.
 For now - let me just say this was a very long process and it was such a relief to have it officially out.
 (October 24)
+* I got a talk accepted at the [CSHL Biological Data Science](https://meetings.cshl.edu/meetings.aspx?meet=DATA&year=18) meeting ([slides here](https://github.com/SiminaB/Presentations/blob/master/CSHL%20Bio%20Data%20Science%202018/Boca_CSHL.pdf)).
+(notified on October 10, talk on November 9)
+* I also got a talk accepted at the [AMIA 2019 Informatics Summit](https://www.amia.org/summit2019). (notified on October 30, conference will be in March 2019)
+* I was also invited to give talks next year to the Breast Oncology Program at UCSF and the Bioconductor conference, which will be in New York.  (invited in November)
+* I posted a [preprint](https://www.biorxiv.org/content/early/2018/11/23/475590) for metabolic biomarkers in a mouse model of Duchenne muscular dystrophy, which I'm a co-first author on.
+(November 23)
+* I read 8 books!
+Hoping to finish one more before the end of the year.
+They included books about science, like The Emperor of All Maladies, She Had her Mother's Laugh and The Immortal Life of Henrietta Lacks, and book about time management and people management, like Deep
+Work and 168 Hours.